acani/acani.github.com/opportunity/index.md

 Gain valuable experience [pair programming](http://j.mp/cuq3vn) with other iOS engineers on a really *SWEET* project... all while having fun and getting paid.

+By the end of the summer, you'll be a much more experienced iOS engineer, prepared to build an app of your own or to take on an exciting position at acani or at any other company seeking iOS engineers.
+For example, because of my work on acani, I recently acquired a position as an iOS Engineer at [Venmo][1].

+You'll be able to claim to your friends, on your resume, and in interviews that you have at least one substantial app in the App Store.

 ## Team

 Two iOS engineers, of which you will be one, who will partner on building the app and pair most of the time.

 One team leader, me, who will guide the direction of the app and work & program together with the two iOS engineers.

 We'll plan out and reflect on the development of the app together on the weekends.
 I will also provide programming assistance to you then.
-You will then pair together on the weekdays to carry out our plan.
+You will then pair together on the weekdays to carry out the plan.
 I will always available via phone or email.

 ## Commitment